 - Crosscutting Concept: Scale, Proportion and Quantity

-- Science and Engineering Practice: Developing and Using Models
+- Science and Engineering Practice: Using Models

 Duration: 45 - 60 minutes

 Target Audience: 4th-8th graders in schools, libraries, homeschool groups, and more

 Price: $70 per session

 Bulk Discount: 20% off (pre-book 5+ sessions)